JohnTheCoolingFan/JohnTheCoolingFan/README.md

 You can find me on Discord: @johnthecoolingfan

+Looking for a job and possibly a relocation opportunity because programming is my passion and I want a good life

 Crypto addresses for donation, if you appreciate some of my work:
 * ETH address: `0x04CA1f16B192a85D508679b5610C6Ca5860Db06f`
 * TON address: `UQCgrXJeamT4r4m0POcJxkoxZmSYrNWUb9CeFsJlWUOr-O-7`